Rational Proofs with Multiple Provers: Introduction

-Many computation-outsourcing applications have ingredients of both of these models: the verifier pays a {\em team} of provers based on their responses.
-For example, in internet marketplaces such as {\em Amazon's Mechanical Turk}~\cite{turk} and {\em Proof Market}~\cite{proofmarket}, the requesters (verifiers) post labor-intensive tasks on the website along with a monetary compensation they are willing to pay.
+Meanwhile, many real-world computation-outsourcing applications have ingredients of both MIP and RIP: the verifier pays a team of provers based on their responses.
+For example, in Internet marketplaces such as Mechanical Turk~\cite{turk} and Proof Market~\cite{proofmarket}, the requesters (verifiers) post labor-intensive tasks on the website along with a monetary compensation they are willing to pay.
 The providers (provers) accept these offers and perform the job.
-In these internet marketplaces and crowdsourcing games~\cite{von2008designing} correctness is often ensured by verifying one provider's answers against another~\cite{von2004labeling,effective-turk}.
-Thus, the providers collaborate as a team---their answers need to match, even though they are likely to not know each other and cannot communicate with each other~\cite{kittur2010crowdsourcing}.
+In these marketplaces and other crowdsourcing scenarios~\cite{von2008designing}, correctness is often ensured by verifying one provider's answers against another~\cite{von2004labeling,effective-turk}.
+Thus, the providers implicitly work as a team---their answers need to match, even though they are likely to not know each other and cannot communicate with each other~\cite{kittur2010crowdsourcing}.
+While these applications differ from interactive proofs in many ways, they motivate the study of a proof system with multiple cooperative rational provers.

-Inspired by these applications and previous theoretical work, we introduce {\em multi-prover rational interactive proofs}, which combines elements of rational proofs and classical multi-prover interactive proofs.
-This model aims to answer the following question: what problems can be solved by a team of rational workers who cannot communicate with each other and get paid based on the joint-correctness of their answers?
-One of our main contributions is to completely characterize the power of this model.
+Inspired by these applications and previous theoretical work, we introduce {\em multi-prover rational interactive proofs}, which combine elements of rational proofs and classical multi-prover interactive proofs.
+In this paper we focus on the following question: what computation problems can be solved by a team of rational workers who get paid based on the joint-correctness of their answers and cannot communicate with each other?
+The main contribution of this paper is to fully characterize the power of such computation-outsourcing systems, under different requirements on the payment loss suffered when the provers solve the problem incorrectly.
+Our model is formally defined in Section \ref{sec:mrip}; we briefly summarize it below.